Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaAudio/README.md

 # KalaAudio

-This is a binary for audio playback and streaming.
+**KalaAudio** provides a simple wrapper with self-owned lifetime for MiniAudio.
+It supports up to 4 audio listeners, as many players as you want and covers most toggles that MiniAudio provides for audio listeners and players.

 ---